-- 1. cash payment of USD\$1,080,000 (\$1,429,515); - 2. \$1,000,000 in common shares of the Company.
+- 1. cash payment of USD\$1,080,000 (\$1,466,018); - 2. \$1,000,000 in common shares of the Company.
 The common shares are to be issued at the lesser of: a) \$0.20 per share, b) the lowest price per share at which the Company completes an equity placement for a minimum of \$1,000,000, up to but not including the date of closing of the Acquisition, and c) the volume weighted average price of the Company's common shares for the period of 10 trading days immediately prior to the closing date.
 There are various warranties the Company provided to SLE which must be maintained by the Company, including a requirement for the Company's shares to remain trading on the TSXV.
 If Horizon is unable to meet these requirements, it will be required to pay to SLE the equivalent value of the common shares in cash.
 The Company's shares are currently cease-traded and are no longer listed for trading on the TSXV; and - 3. a 6% net profits interest. - 4.
-The consideration for the acquisition of the subsidiaries holding the other 3 concessions, being the Kotlarka, Prusice, and Buchowice concessions ("Secondary Concessions") is €10,000 (\$14,845) per concession, the payment of administrative costs totaling USD\$130,000 (\$172,071) and the issuance of a 6% net profits interest.
-The Company subsequently withdrew the applications for these concessions in January, 2020.
+The consideration for the acquisition of the subsidiaries holding the other 3 concessions, being the Kotlarka, Prusice, and Buchowice concessions ("Secondary Concessions") is €10,000 (\$14,909) per concession, the payment of administrative costs totaling USD\$130,000 (\$176,448) and the issuance of a 6% net profits interest.
+The Company subsequently withdrew the applications for these concessions in January 2020. - 5.
+The outstanding loan owing to the Company from SLE of USD\$100,000 (\$132,363 as at the closing date) was assigned to Energia Karpaty Zachodnie SP.
+Z.O.O SP.K., one of the Polish Subsidiaries.
+In addition, the Company accepted a transfer from SLE of certain intercompany loans.
+These loans have been eliminated in these consolidated financial statements on consolidation.

 On August 12, 2019, after all conditions were met, the Company acquired control of the Poland Subsidiaries.
 However, the consideration owing for the Acquisition is not payable to SLE until such time as the Transformation Process (as defined below) is completed.
-As this has not yet occurred, the consideration has been recorded as a current liability in the consolidated statements of financial position as at August 31, 2023.
+As this has not yet occurred, the consideration has been recorded as a current liability in the unaudited interim condensed consolidated statements of financial position as at February 29, 2024.